chunorachun/data-science-bootcamp-9/README.md

 ## First part of the program

--Intro to data science
+- Intro to data science
--Spreadsheets
+- Spreadsheets
--SQL databases
+- SQL databases
--R programming
+- R programming
--Data Transformation
+- Data Transformation
--Data Visualization
+- Data Visualization

 ## Second pard of the program